New, modern conveniences in a small historic town

 Dade City's balmy winters allow residents to celebrate at annual events year-round.
 Locals can try a slice of the Famous Kumquat Pie every January at the Kumquat Festival or ride on the Ferris Wheel at the Pasco County Fair in February.
 Around mid-November, the annual Florida Bug Jam brings hundreds of Volkswagen buggies and thousands of car enthusiasts to Dade City's fairgrounds.

-Longer car rides to downtown Tampa
+Longer car rides to Downtown Tampa

 U.S. Highway 98 runs north-south along the east border of Dade City.
-From here, locals can quickly access U.S. Highway 301 and arrive in downtown Tampa in about 40 miles.
+From here, locals can quickly access U.S. Highway 301 and arrive in Downtown Tampa in about 40 miles.
 Residents are 45 miles from Tampa International Airport via Interstate 75, just a few miles west of Dade City.
-While the community is quite far from major cities, AdventHealth Emergency Room is conveniently located along Fort King Road.
+While the neighborhood is quite far from major cities, AdventHealth Emergency Room is conveniently located along Fort King Road.